tysoncung/tysoncung/README.md

 ## What I'm Learning

-Currently diving into Rust for systems programming and exploring clinical data standards (FHIR, OMOP) for healthcare projects.
+Deep diving into AI agents and RAG architectures, while exploring Rust for systems programming.
+Also getting into clinical data standards (FHIR, OMOP) for healthcare AI applications.
 Always interested in production ML challenges and making Kubernetes less painful.

 ## Get in Touch

 Best way to reach me is through GitHub or LinkedIn.
-Happy to chat about cloud infrastructure, production ML systems, or that one weird bug that only happens at 3am.
+Happy to chat about AI systems, cloud infrastructure, production ML challenges, or that one weird LLM hallucination that only happens in prod.

 ---